THE WOMAN IN THE PURPLE COAT

 “Someone call 911!” he yelled.

 I took off my coat and crouched down beside them.
 “Take this.
 It’s dry—” My breath caught in my throat as he lifted his jacket.
 The woman’s hands were resting protectively around the vast swell of her belly and her knees were drawn up as if to safeguard her unborn child.
-As I tucked my coat’s hem around a bare foot, I noticed a shoe lying a few feet away in the road.
+As I tucked my coat’s hem around her bare foot, I noticed a shoe lying a few feet away in the road.

-“The ambulance will be here soon,” I said with a calm that I didn’t feel.
+“The ambulance will be here soon,” I said with a calm I didn’t feel.
 I held my umbrella over the couple, the ground cold and hard against my knees.

 The sound of a siren rose in the distance and the man’s head jerked up.
 His eyes fixed on mine for a second.
 Everything around me seemed to blur, grow suddenly hushed.